carbon-language/carbon-lang/docs/design/values.md

 but not the reverse.
 Conversion of reference expressions to value expressions is defined in terms of `const T` reference expressions to `T` value expressions.

-It is expected that `const T` will overwhelmingly occur as part of a [pointer](#pointers), as the express purpose is to form reference expressions.
+It is expected that `const T` will largely occur as part of a [pointer](#pointers), as the express purpose is to form reference expressions.
 Carbon will support conversions between pointers to `const`-qualified types that follow the same rules as used in C++ to avoid inadvertent loss of